csantanapr/mfp8-ionic-demo/README.md

 $ ionic platform add ios@latest
 $ ionic platform add android@latest
 ```
-_Note_ : If having problems with Android check platforms/android/AndroidManifest.xml that the `<application>` elements contains the attribute `android:name="com.ibm.MFPApplication"` if not present added the attribute
+_Note_ : If having problems with Android check platforms/android/AndroidManifest.xml that the `<application>` elements contains the attribute `android:name="com.ibm.MFPApplication"` if not present add the attribute

 - Use `ionic` cli to emulate and run